How To Grow Pumpkins With Kids

 If you are going to have a school garden, then be sure to plan some space to grow your own pumpkins.
-They’re easy to grow, have a big impact in your garden and produce one of the most versatile crops to harvest with children.
-Here’s how to grow pumpkins with kids in your school or backyard garden at home!
+Pumpkins are easy to grow, have a big impact in your garden and produce one of the most versatile crops to harvest with children.
+Here’s post on when to plant pumpkin seeds, and how to grow pumpkins with kids in your school or backyard garden at home!

 Pumpkin seeds take four months to grow into a ripe pumpkin.
 I usually start ours indoors in early May.
-You want your pumpkin plants started and in the garden by June 15th (at the latest) for a crop that can be harvested before October 31st!
+On the westcoast we want our pumpkin plants started and in the garden by June 15th (at the latest) for a crop that can be harvested before October 31st!
 When we transplant our seedlings to the garden beds, I over plant the area with extra seeds directly into the soil in case any of the transplants fail.
 As always, when gardening with kids, over planting is recommended.
 It is far easier to go back and thin the overgrowth then to try and fill in later in the season with purchased starts.

 Pumpkins enjoy a good compost heavy fertilizer.
 Be sure to prepare the soil for pumpkins by digging in well rotted manure or a liquid kelp fertilizer like “Kelp Man” to get your pumpkins growing quickly!